 - A. Defined benefit plan - (a) The Company and its domestic subsidiaries have instituted regulations for the defined pension plan under the "Labor Standards Law" applicable to the years of services of employees before July 1, 2005, which is the day that the new "Labor Pension Act" came into full force, and the following years of services of employees who choose to continue applying the Labor Standard Law upon enforcement of the Labor Pension Act.
 Employees who meet the retirement requirements will be paid the pension based on their years of service and average salary or wage of the last six months prior to retirement.
 Two units are accrued for each year of service for the first 15 years and one unit is accrued for each additional year thereafter, up to a maximum of 45 units.
 The Company and its domestic subsidiaries contribute 2% of the total salaries of the employees to the special pension fund account with Bank of Taiwan supervised by the Employee Pension Fund Reserve Supervisory Committee.
-Until the end of June 30, 2022, the balance of the pension funds contributed to the special pension fund account at Bank of Taiwan was NT\$100,243 thousand.
+Until the end of March 2023, the balance of the pension funds contributed to the special pension fund account at Bank of Taiwan was NT\$104,520 thousand.

-- (b) For the aforementioned pension plan, the Group recognized pension costs of all NT\$4,901 thousand and NT\$1,265 thousand for the six-month periods ended June 30, 2022 and 2021, respectively. - (c) Expected contributions to the defined benefit pension plans of the Group for the next annual reporting period as at June 30, 2022 is NT\$3,429 thousand. - (d) The subsidiary of the Group Chain-Logic International Corp. had paid the pension of NT\$5,226 thousand to the employees who meet the retirement requirement of labor retirement reserve fund in July 16, 2021.

-B. Defined contribution plans

-- (a) As of July 1, 2005, the Company and domestic subsidiaries instituted the defined contribution retirement plan according to the "Labor Pension Act", applicable to the native employees.
+- (b) For the aforementioned pension plan, the Group recognized pension costs of all NT\$2,144 thousand and NT\$2,451 thousand for the three-month periods ended March 31, 2023 and 2022, respectively. - (c) Expected contributions to the defined benefit pension plans of the Group for the next annual reporting period as at December 31, 2022 is NT\$3,420 thousand. - (d) The subsidiary of the Group Chain-Logic International Corp. has no employee applicable for the labor retirement reserve as at December 31, 2021.
+The subsidiary has applied for closing the pension fund account since there is no need to pay the pension fund anymore.
+The application was approved at January 22, 2022 and the balance of the pension fund account NT\$1,560 thousand was claimed at April 7, 2022. - B. Defined contribution plans - (a) As of July 1, 2005, the Company and domestic subsidiaries instituted the defined contribution retirement plan according to the "Labor Pension Act", applicable to the native employees.
 The Group shall contribute the amount equivalent to 6% of the monthly salary of respective native employees to the individual pension accounts of the employees at Labor Insurance Bureau, with respect to the labor pension system under the "Labor Pension Act" chosen by employees.
 Retired employees may claim for pension disbursement in accordance with the status of their individual accounts and the cumulative contribution in the account through monthly payment or in lump sum. - (b) Foreign subsidiaries shall contribute specific ratio of the local employees' total salary, on a monthly basis, as the pension or fund of endowment insurance according to the local government regulations.
 The pension of each employee shall be arranged and managed by government.
-Except that the subsidiaries shall be obligated to contribute the fund on a monthly basis, the subsidiaries shall bear no other obligations. - (c) The pension expenses recognized under the Group's defined contributed pension regulations were NT\$37,782 thousand and NT\$33,255 thousand for the six- month periods ended June 30, 2022 and 2021.
+Except that the subsidiaries shall be obligated to contribute the fund on a monthly basis, the subsidiaries shall bear no other obligations.

+(c) The pension expenses recognized under the Group's defined contributed pension regulations were NT\$20,362 thousand and NT\$18,928 thousand for the three-month periods ended March 31, 2023 and 2022.